ResearchComputing/Documentation/docs/gateways/OnDemand.md

 ###### GPU access for Jupyter Sessions

-When launching custom Jupyter sessions, one can access a single GPU on Alpine by specifying the correct Partition and QoS Name.
+When launching custom Jupyter sessions, one can access a single GPU on Alpine by specifying the correct partition and QoS name.
 However, only the testing partitions are valid on Jupyter sessions and they are limited to a run time of one hour.
 For GPU jobs that require more resources or more time, please submit a [batch job](../running-jobs/batch-jobs.html) using the standard `ami100` or `aa100` partitions.
 The table below provides the inputs needed to start a Jupyter session with a GPU:

 | Partition | QoS Name | Type of GPU |
 | --- | ----------- | --------------